wendelmax/tasklets/docs/auto-scheduler.md

 # Intelligent Auto-Scheduler

-The Tasklets intelligent auto-scheduler is a sophisticated system that automatically optimizes `MicroJob` and `NativeThreadPool` behavior based on runtime metrics and workload patterns.
-It provides intelligent recommendations for worker scaling, timeout adjustments, priority management, batching strategies, and load balancing.
+The Tasklets intelligent auto-scheduler is a sophisticated system that automatically optimizes task execution behavior based on runtime metrics and workload patterns.
+It provides intelligent recommendations for worker scaling, timeout adjustments, and performance optimization.

 ## Overview